Sushobhan55/sushobhan55.github.io/README.md

 ## Sushobhan Parajuli

 Hi, I am Sushobhan.
-I like to work on Machine Learning and Natural Language Processing projects.
+I like to work on Statistical Analysis, Machine Learning and Natural Language Processing projects.

-### Most of my projects have been in finance.
+### [RESUME]

+Generally, I work on finance related projects.
-Check out this portfolio optimization I programmed for CUNY Investment Challege.
+You can check out this portfolio optimization I programmed for CUNY Investment Challege.

 [Portfolio Optimizer](https://github.com/Sushobhan55/Algo/blob/master/Portfolio%20Optimizer.ipynb)

-For the future, I plan to present the portfoli0 optmizer in a web-app so users can customize the optmizer with their own portfolio of stocks.
+For the future, I plan to present the portfolio optmizer in a web-app so users can customize the optmizer with their own portfolio of stocks.

 Currently, I am working on building a sentiment analysis model for stock price movement prediction.

 ### Contact
-Can you write me @sushobhan[dot]parajuli[at]gmail[dot]com if you have any suggestions, ideas, and want to colaborate.
+Can you write me at sushobhan[dot]parajuli[at]gmail[dot]com if you have any suggestions, ideas, and want to colaborate.